rrmckinney/fwx-wind/docs/source/windtests.md

 ```

-Match sonic data to cup data for the three different tests.
+Now we can match the sonic data to the cup data for each of the three different tests.

 ```
 for i in range(0,len(s[0])):